Lambo97/ADAProject/README.md

 ## A list of internal milestones

-Our final goal is to have a data story that has the following plan :
+Our final goal is to have a data story that has the following chapters :
 * Importance of agriculture in global greenhouse gases emissions and its evolution over the years.
-* Importance of vegetal and animal products into aggriculture emissions.
+* Importance of vegetal and animal products into agriculture emissions.
-* Emissions of aggriculture in each country
+* Emissions of agriculture in each country
-* Deaper study on Belgium and Switzerland :
+* Deeper study on Belgium and Switzerland :
   * Emissions of Belgium and Switzerland
   * Adding the impact of the trading of food goods
   * Adding the impact of the transport of traded food
   * Real emissions of Belgium and Switzerland
 * Real emissions of other Regions/ Countries
 * Interactive map of real emissions per country

 ### For milstone 2